zwalinpeng/vibe-police/README.md

+---
+# apis used were ddeprecated, rip vibe police
+---

 # it's the vibe police 🚓 🚨 🚓 🚨 🚓 🚨

 find out if ur spotify playlists r a vibe or not! browse ur playlists and see their average score on spotify's audio features as well as its vibe score (explained below)